 You can also admire Arrifes Beach from the surrounding cliffs.
 Just be careful with stability near the edge.

-Arrifes beach has several cove better access accessed at low tide.
+Arrifes beach has several coves better accessed at low tide.
 From some angle the 3 rock formations almost look attached as one.

 And just for the pleasure, here are a couple more shots of the sea stacks, one has a big hole at the top.